proxmox/proxmox-backup/docs/administration-guide.rst

 Encryption
 ^^^^^^^^^^

-Proxmox backup support client side encryption using AES-256 in GCM_ mode.
-You first need to create an encryption key in order to use that:
+Proxmox backup supports client side encryption with AES-256 in GCM_ mode.
+First you need to create an encryption key:

 .. code-block:: console